Which of the following is a chemical property of a substance? | Study Prep in Pearson+

 Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo chemical changes.

-Review each option and classify it as physical or chemical: Density, melting point, and color are physical properties because they describe measurable characteristics without changing the substance itself.
+Review the options given: Density, Melting point, Color, and Ability to react with oxygen.

-Identify the chemical property: The 'ability to react with oxygen' involves a chemical change where the substance forms new products (e.g., oxidation), so it is a chemical property.
+Recognize that Density, Melting point, and Color are physical properties because they describe characteristics that do not involve changing the substance's chemical identity.

-Conclude that the correct answer is the property that involves a chemical reaction, which is the 'ability to react with oxygen.'
+Identify that the Ability to react with oxygen is a chemical property because it involves a chemical reaction where the substance changes into a new substance (e.g., oxidation).

-Remember that chemical properties are always related to how a substance interacts or transforms chemically, unlike physical properties that describe observable traits.
+Conclude that the correct chemical property among the options is the Ability to react with oxygen.

 Watch next